ARRIVAL FIELD

 Grid

-A physical surface that gives the Field a place to land.
+A physical surface that gives the Field somewhere to land.

 CORE